lukinpvl/search-engine/README.md

 Prometheus and grafana will be installed during script execution.

-Change "slack_api_url" and "channel" in infra/values-prometheus.yml to sendings alerts to slack.
+Change "slack_api_url" and "channel" in infra/values-prometheus.yml to sending alerts to slack.

 Grafana dashboards for app: search-engine-app/monitoring/